basant20415/Embedded_Linux/README.md

     You can use these blueprints as a starting point for your own distribution and modify them by adding and/or removing software packages.

+## Yocto Project
+    The Yocto Project (YP) is an open source collaboration project containing a comprehensive suite of tools, templates, and resources that helps developers create custom Linux-based systems regardless of the hardware architecture.

+**It’s not an embedded Linux distribution, it creates a custom one for you.**